krushaybhavsar/privanet/README.md

 ## To-do

-- Add file drop area
+- Check for duplicate files in frontend
+- Setup rust command to receive files from ReactJS frontend
 - Generate rust private and public keys using ECC
-- Setup rust command to receive files and encrypt using public key generated from ECC
+- Encrypt files using generated ECC keys
+- Upload files to IPFS